How to Master Phone Photography

 * Avoid zooming in.

-I use my Canon M50 camera for zooming, but I don’t like using it with my phone.
+I use my Canon M50 camera for zooming, but I prefer not to use it with my phone.

 But it’s better not to zoom in, as doing so can make the photo appear grainy, blurry, or pixelated.